-Those who are looking forward to Jesus Christ’s return to earth (i.e., His second advent) should be aware of how people will be conducting themselves during the so-called “End Times” that will occur not long before Jesus returns.
-This matter is addressed in several scripture passages in the Bible that seem to be straightforward, in contrast with many other prophetic biblical passages which involve symbolism
+What types of behaviors will many humans demonstrate during the so-called “End Times” that will occur not long before Jesus returns?
+This matter is addressed in a number of prophetic biblical scriptures that seem to be straightforward, in contrast with many other prophetic biblical passages which involve symbolism.

-So, let’s consider what the Bible says with regard to how people will behave during the End Times.
+We will now consider several of these scriptures.
 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible.]

 In Matthew 24:6-7a, 9-12, Jesus Christ declares,